oneeve8/kobble-data/content/videonarrativehowto.md

 Now you can read the novel right in your Kobble environment.

 While you are reading, you may want to take notes.
-So the next step we will show you is how to create a markdown file.
+So the next step I will show you is how to create a markdown file.

 ## How to create a Markdown file